 When I was 15, I discovered the blues with a Blue Horizon record of

-one Eddie Boyd, blues singer and pianist from Mississippi.
+1994), blues singer and pianist from Mississippi.
 Boyd came to England in the

 early days of the British blues explosion and been backed by Fleetwood Mac, John Mayall